My Story

 Everything I've lived through lives in the work I do now.

-Money is my tool.
-Life is my context.
+Clarity is my tool.
+You are my context.